oxedions/banquise/README.md

          +--------+      | node |     | node |     | node |
                          +------+     +------+     +------+

-Nodes will have to be deployed this way: io nodes (if exist), then login nodes (if exist), then compute nodes.
+Nodes will have to be deployed this way: io nodes (if exist), **then** login nodes (if exist), **then** compute nodes.
 For each, **first step** is to have the node to boot on PXE and install the basic OS and salt-minion. **Second step** is to register the new node on saltmaster. **Last step** is to ask Salt from saltmaster to deploy the node.

-In the current state (beta 2), Banquise does not incorporate a way to help administrator to manage computes nodes PXE.
+In the current state (Alpha 2), Banquise does not incorporate a way to help administrator to manage computes nodes PXE.
 All nodes that boot on PXE will reinstall their OS.
-This limitation will be removed in final release.
+This limitation will be removed in next release.

 To deploy a node in the current version, simply ask the node to boot on PXE, and once OS is installed, set node to boot on local disk (or you can play with file /var/lib/tftpboot/pxelinux.cfg/default on master, by switching manually the default action).

 Once the node has booted, it should automatically try to register on salt-master.
-From saltmaster, use salt-key to display informations, and salt-key -a to accept a new key or salt-key -d to delete one (if you want to update a key, delete it, then ssh on the node and restart salt-minion, the new key should be on saltmaster now).
+From saltmaster, use "salt-key" to display information, and "salt-key -a node.sphen.local" to accept a new key or "salt-key -d node.sphen.local" to delete one (if you want to update a key, delete it, then ssh on the node and restart salt-minion, the new key should be on saltmaster now).

 Io, Login and Computes nodes do not need to be bootstraped like master, as salt-minion is automatically deploy and enabled during kickstart process.
 Master public key is also installed.

-Note: for io nodes, before deploying configuration, ensure that directories/mounting points to be exported by nfs exist.
+**Note**: for io nodes, before deploying configuration, ensure that directories/mounting points to be exported by nfs exist.

+Example for compute1, once OS is installed through PXE.

                  +------------+
                  |            |